 - Hint: If you are touring the gardens with children, see the Visitor Center for a discovery backpack which can be borrowed to explore the gardens from a kid’s point of interest.

-- Bok Tower welcomes school field trips, weddings and receptions, group tours, and is always accepting volunteers.
+- Bok Tower welcomes school field trips, weddings and receptions, group tours, and are always accepting volunteers.

 - Trivia: Calvin Coolidge proclaimed Bok Tower Gardens a National Historic Landmark in 1929.